microsoft/fluentui/packages/react-tooltip/Spec.md

   - `Tooltip`
   - `TooltipManager`

+_A note about the terminology used for the elements that the tooltip is attached to:_

+- _The **trigger** is the element that causes the tooltip to open._
+- _The **target** is the element that the tooltip is anchored to (and the arrow points to)._

+_Almost always, these will both be the same element, but it is possible to specify them separately, so the tooltip can show up adjacent to a different element than the one that triggered it._

 ## @fluentui/react-tooltip-provider

 The `react-tooltip-provider` is a lightweight package that allows any component to hook into tooltip functionality.